We’ve all heard about them, but do you know the differences between them? Do you know what is best for you?

 However, you should never leave large amounts of crypto on an exchange.
 Not on Bittrex, not on Binance, not on any exchange.
 Storing crypto on an exchange is the least safe way to store crypto.
 Instead, you should consider a software or hardware wallet.

-Hardware wallets are the safest type, and I recommend the Ledger Nano S. The Trezor wallet is really good, too.
+Hardware wallets are the safest type, and I recommend the Ledger Nano X. The Trezor Model T is really good, too.
 It’s tough to decide which to use, so read my Trezor vs Ledger review if you want some help.

 Set-up and Ease of use